Visit the Daffodils at Dix Park

 - The daffodils are planted in Flowers Field off Umstead Drive behind the Flower Cottage and near the historic cemetery.

-- Weekday public parking is available in gravel lot at the Soccer Fields on Hunt Drive.
+- Weekday Public Parking is available in gravel lot on Hunt Drive.

 - On weeknights and weekends, park visitors are welcome to use any paved lot.

 - You can walk or bike to the park.
 Dix Park is located on the Rocky Branch Greenway.